akingscote/akingscote.github.io/_posts/2025-02-14-observability-in-a-nutshell.md

 ---
-title: "Observability P1 - Observability in a nutshell"
+title: "Observability Part 1 - Observability in a nutshell"
 date: "2025-02-14"
 categories:
   - "engineering"